- Lions move much faster than king cobras, and they have the advantage of multiple sharply perceptive senses.

 - Ultimately, the lion would be able to ambush the king cobra and attack it with enough force to kill it, probably before the snake could react or bite.
 But even if the king cobra did manage to bite the lion in an encounter, the lion would still likely kill the snake before the venom takes hold.

-Humans tend to dub the animals they find most dangerous as “kings.”
+Humans tend to dub the animals they find most dangerous or dominant as “kings.”
 That’s how we got the king cobra despite the snake not being a cobra at all.
 Humans also applied a similar level of logic to the lion and called it the “king of the jungle,” despite the mammal living in savannahs.
 Imagine that these two kings wandered out of their habitats and met up in the wild to duke it out.
 Which one would win a fight?
 We’re going to examine a king cobra vs lion fight and use data to show you who is going to win this battle!

 Comparing a King Cobra and a Lion

 |Speed and Movement Type||– 12 mph |

 |Senses||– Uses Jacobson’s organ to sense chemicals in its surroundings. |

 – King cobras can hear a narrow range of low sounds

 |-Amazing sense of sight, especially night vision. |